amotali/konvektion/README.md

 > :axe: Remove old and unused abstraction for ritualistic offerings

-### :golf: Testing and Specification
+## :golf:

-Commit messages that include adding test cases, refining our test suite, and improving our test coverage use this emoji.
+**Testing and Specification:** Commit messages that include adding test cases, refining our test suite, and improving our test coverage use :golf:.

 > :golf: Add test cases for new navigation algorithm